What to do to get registered

 However, since you don't really need to know all this, we'll list some parts of that info that will help in deciding how to fill out the campaign info.

-Some common use-cases will likely be "Low-volume mixed" if your customer is sending a limited number of messages per day.
-When choosing this, select the types of content you might be sending, like "Customer Care" or perhaps "Marketing".
-Many of the other types are more common for automated systems where you might be using APIs to send messages, like 2FA, Account Notifications, etc. Again, keep in mind the expected content of your customer's messages will help determine the use case category to choose.
+For example, common use-cases will likely be "Low-volume mixed" if you are using messaging with a soft client.
+When choosing this campaign type, select the types of content you might be sending, like "Customer Care" or perhaps "Marketing".
+Many of the other types are more common for automated systems (2FA, Account Notifications, etc).
+For these types, the volume will likely be higher and not be appropriate for the “low-volume mixed” use case.
+Again, keep in mind the expected content of your messages will help determine the use-case category to choose.

-For "Campaign Content and Attributes", you must select Opt-In and Opt-Out.
-Pay particular attention to "Embedded Link" and "Embedded Phone Number".
+For "Campaign Content and Attributes", most of these will likely not apply to your messages except for "Embedded Link" and "Embedded Phone Number".
 If you commonly add a link or phone number to messages, Section 8.12.2 and Section 8.12.3 should be read and understood as these can easily trigger a review of your messaging campaign if you don't follow the recommendations.
+For example, the use of URL shorteners is a good way to get your messages banned.

 You can list up to 49 TNs for use with a campaign.
 Over 49 TNs incurs a very high fee in order for TCR and the mobile carriers to evaluate why you need more than that for a "campaign".
 This is referred to as Number Pooling.
 When choosing these TNs, be very selective about which numbers you message from.
 The carriers are also considering rules on how quickly a number can be switched from one campaign to another as well.